 These toxins accumulate inside your body, literally getting stuck in your tissues, ultimately triggering more serious disorders that affect hormone balance, digestion, joint health, and proper liver function.

-That’s why Dr. Angela follows a functional medicine approach to identify what factors that can compromise your thyroid health, which are many times the same factors that can harm your thyroid health as well.
+That’s why we follow a functional medicine approach to identify what factors that can compromise your thyroid health, which are many times the same factors that can harm your thyroid health as well.
 Together, we can create a custom-tailored protocol to address all the issues that are causing thyroid issues, instead of immediately using hormone replacement meds.